 The following is a partial list of study abroad opportunities for students of philosophy and religion.
 Many students consider their study abroad as one of their best college experiences, since it allows them to travel, meet people, obtain different perspectives on their field, and in some cases learn another language, all while earning credit toward their degree.
 Several programs are offered by AU for which students may earn philosophy or religious studies credit.
 Many philosophy and religious studies majors, however, go on a variety of programs (including programs in Italy, South Africa, and China), and take a "semester off" from their studies in philosophy or religion to pursue study in their other major or minor fields of study.

-AU Abroad Program, Madrid and the Mediteranean Program
+Madrid and the Mediterranean Program

 Canada Program at Carleton University

 The Canada Program is another excellent AU Abroad choice for philosophy majors, since the philosophy department at Carleton University in Ottawa offers a broad range of philosophy courses.

 The University of Edinburgh has "a distinguished place in the history of philosophy, having been home to David Hume and Adam Smith."
 For further information, visit the University's International Office, or their Department of Philosophy.

 AU Abroad programs that may be of particular interest to students of religion are: